KiCad PCBNew Scripting: Removing Ref Des From Silk Screen

 Purpose

-Most boards I make have the reference designators on the silkscreen, that way when doing board bring-up I only need the schematic, BOM, and board.
+Most boards I design include reference designators on the silkscreen.
+This way, during bring-up, I can rely solely on the schematic, BOM, and board—no need to cross-reference with CAD.
 When doing a tight design it may not be possible to fit the labels anywhere that might actually be useful.
 When that happens you may want to forgo the labels on the silkscreen entirely.
 The labels are nice to have but are secondary to the operation of the circuit, nicely labeled but nonfunctional is hardly a good trade-off.
 Here’s what I’m looking at when deciding to remove the silkscreen ref des:

 So I have the labels placed as needed for each part on the fabrication layer but can’t fit them on the silkscreen.
 The manual method is to click on every part/label and set it be invisible (or change the layer).
 This is time consuming at best and error prone at worst.